translate/translate/docs/development/styleguide.rst

   - On each of these subgroups the entries should be alphabetically arranged.
   - No blank lines between subgroups.

+- On ``from ... import``

+  - Use a ``CONSTANT``, ``Class``, ``function`` order, where the constants, classes and functions are in alphabetical order inside of its respective groups.
+  - If the import line exceeds the 80 chars, then split it using parentheses to continue the import on the next line (aligning the imported items with the opening parenthesis).

 .. code-block:: python

     from __future__ import absolute_import